Lessons learned from the evaluation of Spanish Language Models: Experimental setup

 Our experimental setup follows the one proposed by MarIA \cite{gutierrezfandino2022}, with the caveat that we include 6 more language models in our evaluation and two extra datasets.
 Thus, the 12 models listed in Table \ref{tab:spanish-lm} are evaluated on 8 tasks and 11 datasets: For POS tagging the UD and Capitel datasets \cite{Taul2008AnCoraMA,Zamorano2020OverviewOC}; for NER we use CoNLL 2002 \cite{Sang2002IntroductionTT}, Capitel \cite{Zamorano2020OverviewOC} and Ancora 2.0 \cite{Taul2008AnCoraMA}; the Semantic Text Similarity dataset is based on the data by \namecite{Agirre2014SemEval2014T1} and \namecite{Agirre2015SemEval2015T2}; MLDoc \cite{Schwenk2018ACF} for document classification; paraphrase identification with PAWS-X \cite{Yang2019PAWSXAC}, XNLI for Natural Language Inference \cite{Conneau2018XNLIEC}, Question Answering with the SQAC data \cite{gutierrezfandino2022} and CoMeta \cite{SanchezBayona2022LeveragingAN} for metaphor detection.

 For comparison purposes, we use the same data splits as in the MarIA paper.
 For the two datasets added for this paper, Ancora 2.0 NER and CoMeta, we make public the splits we created.
 Both Ancora 2.0 and CoMeta are publicly available and we thought that they were a good addition to the benchmark.
-In this sense, it should be noted that every dataset is public except the Capitel POS and NER corpora\footnote{We have access to them due to the participation in the original shared task in which they were released.}.
+In this sense, it should be noted that every dataset is public except the Capitel POS and NER corpora.
 We are not particularly fond of using data which is not publicly available, at least for research, because it makes reproducibility impossible thereby hindering the progress of scientific research.
 However, we decided to include them to make it a more comprehensive comparison with previous work on benchmarking language models in Spanish.

-For fine-tuning the models we use the same scripts used by \namecite{gutierrezfandino2022} as available in their Github repository\footnote{https://github.com/PlanTL-GOB-ES/lm-spanish} with minor modifications.
+For fine-tuning the models we use the same scripts used by \namecite{gutierrezfandino2022} as available in their Github repository\footnote{\url{https://github.com/PlanTL-GOB-ES/lm-spanish}} with minor modifications.
 For each task, a single linear layer is added on top of the model being fine-tuned.
 In the case of sentence/paragraph-level classification tasks, the \texttt{[CLS]} token is used for BERT models, and the \texttt{{\textless}s\textgreater} token in the case of RoBERTa models.
 We use maximum sequence length of 512.
 A grid search of hyperparameters is performed to pick the best batch size (8, 16, 32), weight decay (0.01, 0.1) and learning rate (1e-5, 2e-5, 3e-5, 5e-5).
 We pick the best model on the development set over 5 epochs.
 We keep a fixed seed to ensure reproducibility of results.
-Code and data splits are publicly available\footnote{https://github.com/ragerri/evaluation-spanish-language-models}.
+The experiments have been implemented using the HuggingFace Transformers API \cite{Wolf2019TransformersSN}.
+Code and data splits are publicly available\footnote{\url{https://github.com/ragerri/evaluation-spanish-language-models}}.